qianyuqiu79/DSANLS/README.md

 - three 32-bits integers: m, n, nnz, where nnz is the number of non-zero elements
 - (m+1) of 32-bits integers, indicating the row index
 - nnz of 32-bits integers: the column numbers of each non-zero entries
-- nnz of 32-bits integers: the values of the non-zero entries
+- nnz of float numbers: the values of the non-zero entries

 ### Precision of float number
 Precision of the floats (single-precision or double-precision) can be set by changing the macro "DOUBLE_PRECISION" in "common.h".
 Note that the precision of the float numbers in the input file must be consistent with this.